VolkovLabs/business-table/README.md

 ## Introduction

-Business Table panel is a Grafana plugin that allows to summarize large amounts of data from various data sources.
+The Business Table panel is a Grafana plugin that allows to summarize large amounts of data from various data sources.

 [![Business Table panel for Grafana 1.3.0 | Overview and tutorial for beginners](https://raw.githubusercontent.com/volkovlabs/business-table/main/img/overview.png)](https://youtu.be/kOjt9Bl3VQo)